rsiyanwal/iFogSim-Simulations-for-Fog-Based-Surviliance-Architecture/README.md

 ## Arguments for the Simulation Jar File
 The simulation jar file takes four arguments: Number of Hubs, Number of Nodes per Hub, Hub Device Type and Node Device Type.

 **Note:** A [simulation code](https://github.com/rsiyanwal/iFogSim-Simulations-for-Fog-Based-Surviliance-Architecture/blob/main/fogSimulation.java) has been added to the repo.
-You should put the file in the iFogSim project at the location `..\iFogSim\src\org\fog\test\perfeval\FaunaMonitoring.java`.
+You should put the file in the iFogSim project at the location `..\iFogSim\src\org\fog\test\perfeval\fogSimulation.java`.
 You should get an output similar to:
 ```
 Starting Simulation for Fauna Monitoring...
 Hubs: 4 APUs: 4